Switzerland to start easing COVID-19 restrictions from April 27

-ZURICH (Reuters) - Switzerland will start gradually relaxing from April 27 the drastic restrictions it brought in last month to tackle the spread of the new coronavirus, the government said on Thursday.
+ZURICH (Reuters) - The Swiss government will start a gradual relaxation of restrictions brought in to tackle spread of the new coronavirus from April 27, it said on Thursday.

-Hospitals will be allowed to perform all procedures, even elective surgeries, while hair salons, massage parlours and cosmetic studies will be allowed to reopen.
+Doctors, hairdressers, massage and cosmetics parlors will be the first businesses to be allowed to reopen, it said.
 This will be followed by compulsory schools, shops and markets from May 11, it added.

 In a third stage it will reopen secondary schools, vocational schools and universities from June 8.
 The government also foresees allowing an existing ban of meetings of more than five people to be relaxed, although the details of this stage will be announced at the end of May.